BSC-ES/autosubmit/docs/source/userguide/platforms/index.rst

     class Slurm_ExamplePlatform(SlurmPlatform):
         """ Class to manage slurm jobs """

-This will Create a class in which the ``SlurmPlatform`` will be associated as its parent class allowing ``ExamplePlatform`` inherit all its characteristics.
+This will create a class in which the ``Slurm_ExamplePlatform`` will be associated as its parent class allowing ``Slurm_ExamplePlatform`` inherit all its characteristics.

 We create an initialization method with the required parameters.